 - Spouse’s mental illness or addictions.
 If your spouse has a mental illness or an addiction, the courts may consider sealing the divorce record to keep that information private.

 - Libel.
-If a public divorce record may reveal false allegations that could damage your reputation, a court may seal the divorce record.
+If a public divorce record reveals false allegations that could damage your reputation, a court may seal the divorce record.

 How Do I Seal My Divorce Record?

 If your divorce record involves one of the three reasons listed above, you may have a compelling case to seal your divorce record.
-No matter the situation, a judge will have to agree with your argument to keep the records private rather than uphold the public’s right to information.
-In most states, you’ll file a motion that explains why it’s necessary to keep your divorce record private.
-Most often, you’ll have to demonstrate “good cause” that your reputation, privacy, or employment will be harmed unless the records are sealed.
+Regardless, a judge must agree with your argument to keep the records private rather than uphold the public’s right to information.
+In most states, you’ll file a motion explaining why keeping your divorce record private is necessary.
+You'll often have to demonstrate “good cause” that your reputation, privacy, or employment will be harmed unless the records are sealed.